 5. Publication Speed

 The time from submission to publication can vary widely between journals.
 If your research is time-sensitive, look for journals that offer a fast-track option or have a reputation for quick turnaround times.
-Be aware that faster publication can sometimes mean less rigorous review, so balance speed with quality.
+Be aware that looking for a faster publication may also come with a price tag.

 6. Journal Policies and Author Guidelines